RichardLichten/MyPositions/README.md

 # MyPositions
-Little Callout Designer for adding Callouts to Pictures (Technical Writing Tool) written by myself C.Knapp /SSW Soft in JAVA / Netbeans.
+Little Callout Designer for adding callouts to pictures (Technical Writing Tool) written by myself C.Knapp /SSW Soft in JAVA / Netbeans.

 Can be used as it is or changed however you like; e.g. add other picture formats or modify Callout Styles.